Lewis2502/Valid-Sentence/README.md

 # Valid-Sentence
-Creating a valid sentence function is java
+Creating a valid sentence function using java and the eclipse ide.